pavanvishwanatham/Fraud_detection_in_local_classroom_assignment/README.md

 # 📘 Fraud Detection in Local Classroom Assignments

-A full-stack React + Node.js + MySQL application for detecting plagiarism and fraud in classroom assignment submissions.
+A full-stack **React + Node.js + MySQL** application for detecting plagiarism and fraud in classroom assignment submissions.
-The system provides dedicated dashboards for Students and Teachers, with secure authentication, file uploads, similarity scoring, and fraud reporting.
+The system provides dedicated dashboards for **Students** and **Teachers**, with secure authentication, file uploads, similarity scoring, and fraud reporting.

 ---